Hyvä Theme is Now Open Source: What This Means for Magento Community - Mageplaza

 Training and guidance for your team are important to ensure that you have an integrated interaction between inbound and outer teams.
 For this team to be able to function and complete projects on time, you must set deadlines that have to be met.

-In addition, to promote cooperation and knowledge sharing, a complete set of documents should be prepared together with training courses, and regular meetings shall be organized.
+In addition, to promote cooperation and knowledge sharing, a complete set of documents should be prepared together with training courses, and regular meetings should be organized.
 This will make sure that the Offshore Development Center team is aware of the company’s objectives, practices, and project requirements.

 Use the necessary facilities, software, and communication tools to support your Offshore Development Center.
 Set up a secure network, VPN connections, project management tools, version control systems, and collaboration platforms.
 Ensure your Offshore Development Center is connected to the Internet and has an appropriate backup system.